Cuyahoga River: Environmental cleanup

 In 1969 the Cuyahoga River fire, along with the Santa Barbara oil spill earlier that year, helped spur an avalanche of water pollution control activities, resulting in amendments extending the Clean Water Act, Great Lakes Water Quality Agreement, and the creation of the federal Environmental Protection Agency (EPA) and the Ohio Environmental Protection Agency (OEPA).
 The Act followed some strict goals: eliminating discharge of all pollutants into navigable waters by 1985, making all water safe for fishing and swimming by 1983, and prohibiting all discharge of toxic amounts of toxic pollutants.
 The Clean Water Act avoided all agricultural pollution, one of the worst surface water quality problems at the time.Mayor Stokes gave Congressional testimony on his and other major big cities' struggles with polluting industries to restore the environmental health of their communities.
 As a result, large point sources of pollution on the Cuyahoga have received significant attention from the OEPA in subsequent decades.
-These events are referred to in Randy Newman's 1972 song "Burn On", R.E.M.'s 1986 song "Cuyahoga", and Adam Again's 1992 song "River on Fire".
+These events are referred to in Randy Newman's 1972 song Burn On from the album "Sail Away", R.E.M.'s 1986 song "Cuyahoga", and Adam Again's 1992 song "River on Fire".
 Great Lakes Brewing Company of Cleveland named its Burning River Pale Ale after the event.
 The Cuyahoga River fire also negatively impacted the greater American public view on highly industrialized areas; not only were personal connections to these places decreased in the past decades, but industrialized areas were now seen in connected to incidents like the Cuyahoga River fire.